-Martha's Vineyard Savings Bank is committed to supporting and encouraging a healthy lifestyle.
+Martha's Vineyard Bank is committed to supporting and encouraging a healthy financial lifestyle.
 Several studies indicate that there is a connection between financial security and physical and emotional health.

-The Bank has dedicated these pages to financial education, and have included some activities below in honor of National Teach Children to Save Day.
+The Bank has dedicated these pages to financial education, and has included some activities in honor of National Teach Children to Save Day, Friday, April 24, 2020.

-Martha's Vineyard Savings Bank teaches financial education beginning in Kindergarten.
+Martha's Vineyard Bank teaches financial education beginning in Kindergarten.

 - Martha's Vineyard and Falmouth Elementary Schools participate in School Savings Program.

 The Federal Deposit Insurance Corporation (FDIC) provides a wealth of information.

 The Federal Deposit Insurance Corporation (FDIC) features innovative standards-aligned curriculums that can be incorporated into subjects such as English language arts, Mathematics and Social Studies.
 Special features of each curriculum are:

 - Multiple lessons that can be taught alone or in combination.